beibuwandeluori/DeeperForensicsChallengeSolution/README.md

 There are color saturation(CS), color contrast(CC), ocal block-wise(BW), white Gaussian noise in color components(GNC), Gaussian blur(GB) and JPEG compression(JPEG), which are applied directly on the face images.
 Moreover, we also random mixup these distortions with a probability of 0.2.
 2. LabelSmoothing Loss
-3. Add more data: UADFV, DFD, FF++, Celeb-df and DFDC
+3. Add more data: UADFV, DFD, FF++, Celeb-DF and DFDC

 ```bash
 cd train